vwkd/windows/README.md

 # windows

-Sliding, hopping, and tumbling windows over an array
+Sliding, hopping, and tumbling windows over an iterable